bduggan/leafpad/README.md

 # How it works

 1. Start a local web server
-1. Put a csv file into the `data` directory
+1. Put a csv file into the `data` directory (demo.csv is there by default)
-2. Open a browser to http://localhost:3000/show/csv/my-filename
+2. Open a browser to http://localhost:3000/show/csv/demo (where "demo" is the base filename)
 3. Columns whose names end in _geojson will be displayed as geojsons
 4. Columns named "lat" or "lon" (or latitude or longitude) will be markers
+5. That's it!

 # Installation and running